 No one should pretend that American presidents have all been noble creatures from George Washington onwards.
 Almost all were racists until you get to late 20th century.
 Thomas Jefferson was a slave-owner.
-Warren Harding's administration was the subject of posthumous corruption allegations, while Richard Nixon resigned before he could be impeached over Watergate.
+Warren Harding had to resign over corruption allegations.
+Richard Nixon was impeached over Watergate.
 Ulysses Grant, though a great general, was an alcoholic.

 Could Donald Trump surprise us?
 Why not?
 The demagogue has one advantage over the sober politician – no one expects him to stick to what he says.
 Reagan talked of balanced budgets but ran a vigorous Keynesian budgetary policy which revived the economy.
 He sank the Soviet Union by outspending it in defence.
 Trump could run an aggressive fiscal policy.
 That could be just what the economy needs.

 Prof. Lord (Meghnad) Desai is Emeritus Professor at the London School of Economics and Political Science and Chairman of the OMFIF Advisory Board.